followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/30 Templates/30 3rd-Party Template Engines.md

 - <a href="http://handlebarsjs.com/" target="_blank">Handlebars</a>
 - <a href="http://olado.github.io/doT/index.html" target="_blank">doT</a>

-To use one of them, pass its name to the [DevExpress.ui.setTemplateEngine(name)](/Documentation/ApiReference/Common/Utils/ui/#setTemplateEnginename) method:
+To use one of them, pass its name to the [DevExpress.setTemplateEngine(name)](/Documentation/ApiReference/Common/Utils/#setTemplateEnginename) method:

     <!--JavaScript-->
-    DevExpress.ui.setTemplateEngine("underscore");
+    DevExpress.setTemplateEngine("underscore");

     $(function() {
         $("#list").dxList({